NotifiUs/apm/Readme.md

     Set-ExecutionPolicy Bypass -Scope Process -Force; iex ((New-Object System.Net.WebClient).DownloadString('https://raw.githubusercontent.com/NotifiUs/apm/master/install.ps1'))

+This script will install `apm` to `$Env:ProgramFiles\WindowsPowerShell\Modules\apm` so it's available in all session shells.

+This also allows us to bypass having to issue a `WM_SETTINGCHANGE ` broadcast to update the module path.

 Once the module is imported, you can run `apm` or `amtelco` in any powershell.

 # Administrative rights